 Table 1: Risk Factors for Developing Lutetium-177-Dotatate-induced Carcinoid Crisis.

 Carcinoid crisis is most often encountered within 12-48 hours of receiving the first treatment dose, however it also has been observed in patients after receiving subsequent treatment doses [14,15].
-A summary of the most common symptoms of carcinoid crisis are summarized in Table 2, with the most common symptoms encountered being flushing, diarrhea, tachycardia, nausea/vomiting, and altered mental status.
-While Table 2 highlights the most common symptoms of carcinoid crisis, it is important to note that this adverse event can progress to potentially life-threatening cardiovascular collapse [13].
+A summary of the most common symptoms of carcinoid crisis are summarized in Table 2, with the most common symptoms encountered being nausea/vomiting, severe diarrhea, and flushing [13].
+Of note, there have been no documented deaths attributable to Lu-177-Dotatate-induced carcinoid crisis as of May 2024 [15].